 The purpose of a podcast is to address the needs of your audience.
 They may have a challenge to overcome, a problem to solve, or a subject they want to know more about.

 In some cases, an audience just wants to be entertained or distracted for a while.
 This means in order to choose a podcast topic, you have to know your audience well enough to understand what they need.

 How do you learn about your audience’s problems?
 Depending on your industry, there are resources to access high-level information about groups of people.
 Here are just a few:

 - Nielsen MyBestSegments

 - Edison Research

 The top podcasts on Apple Podcasts and Google Play are popular because they’re unique.
-They offer something people can’t find in other podcasts or other content formats.
-Or if they do talk about something conventional, they do it in a unique way.

 - You Must Remember This dives into the untold history of Hollywood in the 20th century, including historical events you’ve heard of and those you haven’t.

 To find your differentiator, it often helps to make a broad topic niche.
 For example, refining a “marketing” podcast down to “ecommerce marketing on Shopify” will help you concentrate on a specific audience’s needs and home in on the right content for your episodes.
 Or focus on unique ways to tell a story.
 Instead of talking about historical sites from web research, visit them and describe what you see and feel.
 Want to talk about Game of Thrones with your girlfriends?
 Do it over red wine to make the conversation zanier then your typical recap podcast.

 These kinds of topics aren’t just fun.
 They’re sticky.
 Listeners keep coming back for more episodes because they can’t get that kind of podcast content anywhere else.
 If they find it unique, they’ll probably share it with their friends too.